aliak00/optional/README.md

 ### What about `std.typecons.Nullable`?

 It is not like the `Nullable` type in Phobos. `Nullable` is basically a pointer and applies pointer semantics to value types.
 It does not give you any safety guarantees and says nothing about the intent of "I might not return a value".
+It does not have range semantics so you cannot use it with algorithms in phobos.
+And it treats null class objects as valid.

 It does, however, tell you if something has been assigned a value or not.
 Albeit a bit counterintuitively, and in some cases nonsensically:

 ```d
 class C {}